-Return on equity (ROE) is calculated as net income divided by book value.
-An attractive stock might have an ROE within a range of 15-20%.
+Return on equity (ROE) is calculated as net income divided by shareholder’s equity.
+An attractive stock might have a high ROE.
 You can compare the ROE of a given stock to the ROE of other stocks within the same sector to identify valuable investment opportunities.

 Consider the Market Capitalization